SebastianoF/BrainWebRawToNifti/README.md

 ## BrainWebRawToNifti

-Essential code to manipulate the downloaded raw data from the BrainWeb dataset and to transform them to nifti.
+Essential code to manipulate the downloaded raw data from the BrainWeb dataset and to convert them to nifti.

 ### Motivation